Bobby DuBose: Florida House of Representatives

-In 2014, incumbent state representative Perry E. Thurston, Jr. was unable to seek re-election due to term limits, so DuBose ran to succeed him.
+In 2014, incumbent state representative Perry Thurston was unable to seek re-election due to term limits, so DuBose ran to succeed him.
 He faced Lauderdale Lakes City Commissioner Levoyd Williams in the Democratic primary, which was an open primary because no other candidates filed.
 The two candidates pledged to run a positive campaign because DuBose "grew up playing with Williams' children," both candidates are members of Kappa Alpha Psi, and they are lifelong friends.
 DuBose pledged to work with Republicans in the legislature, noting, "I've learned to work with Republicans, Democrats, and independents, and we've been able to mobilize on central issues that affect us."
 In the end, DuBose defeated Williams in a landslide, receiving 67% of the vote, to win his first term in the legislature.

 In 2020, DuBose faced 21-year old activist Elijah Manley in the Democratic primary.
 After a contentious primary, DuBose won his final term in the Florida House of Representatives with 69% of the vote to Manley's 31%.

 For the 2020–22 Legislature, Dubose and fellow Broward Democrat Evan Jenne were elected by the House Democratic caucus to serve as co-minority leaders.

 On April 20, Dubose declared he was running for Congress in the special election after incumbent Alcee Hastings died from pancreatic cancer.

-On July 27, 2021 DuBose submitted his irrevocable resignation as required by Florida Law, to run for Congress.
+On July 27, 2021, DuBose submitted his irrevocable resignation as required by Florida Law, to run for Congress.
 As noted in his resignation letter, he will step down from the Florida House of Representatives on January 11, 2022.

 DuBose was defeated in the November 2, 2021 Special Democratic Primary Election for Florida's 20th Congressional District.
 He placed fifth out of eleven candidates.